-The test team was comprised of individuals with a robust combination of skills and competencies that included technical capabilities in the areas of UNIX, SQL, Middleware, and more; analytical skills to solve complex problems, interpersonal skills to effectively engage individual across internal groups as well as 3rd party organizations.
-In addition, the highly structured and process driven environment required a strong attention to details and professionalism.
+The test team was comprised of individuals with a robust combination of skills and competencies that included technical capabilities in the areas of UNIX, SQL, Middleware, and more; analytical skills to solve complex problems, interpersonal skills to effectively engage individuals across internal groups as well as 3rd party organizations.
+In addition, the highly structured and process-driven environment required strong attention to detail and professionalism.
 With fixed release schedules there was little margin for error.

-Given the complexity of both the operating and technical environments it would take a new team member between 6 and 9 months to be fully functional.
-Client had historically staffed the team with contractors source through the corporate-sanctioned supplier program.
+Given the complexity of both the operating and technical environments, it would take a new team member between 6 and 9 months to be fully functional.
+The client had historically staffed the team with contractors source through the corporate-sanctioned supplier program.
 A typical team of 20 was staffed with contractors from between 4 and 6 suppliers.
-The intended contract duration was a minimum of two years and maximum of 3 years.
+The intended contract duration was a minimum of two years and a maximum of 3 years.

-This approach was not effective in the following areas: high staff turnover; extended leaves of absences; over long hiring cycle time; difficulty hiring the right resources.
+This approach was not effective in the following areas: high staff turnover; extended leaves of absence; over long hiring cycle time; difficulty hiring the right resources.

 The Managed Service included a plan to build the team was executed over an 18 months timeframe while maintaining current testing initiatives and improving service levels.
 A critical component of the Managed Service (and a change to prior efforts) was to incorporate recent college graduates with Computer Science degrees into the team.
 While was recognized that the investment in training and mentorship would perhaps extend the ramp time it was believed that this approach would enable the team to perform at significantly higher levels over the long-term.

 The Managed Service has been in place for three years.
-Minimal client management oversight is required and product delivery timelines are met consistent and quality levels exceed standards.
-Team members are cross-training to insure deadlines are met and workload balanced.
-Turnover has been almost eliminated and the hiring process has been streamlined and cycle time has been reduced 300%.
+Minimal client management oversight is required and product delivery timelines are met consistently and quality levels exceed standards.
+Team members are cross-training to ensure deadlines are met and workload balanced.
+Turnover has been almost eliminated and the hiring process has been streamlined and the cycle time has been reduced 300%.